milutinke/MCC.js/docs/Commands.md

 ## - `GetCurrentLocation`

 **Description:**

-Get the current bot location in the world
+Get the current bot location in the world.

 **Parameters:**